Skip to main content

 Plan review reviews the layout, menu, equipment, tank capacities, sinks, and ventilation.
 Local health departments take 7 to 14 days.

-4. Apply through MDARD or your local health department
+4. Apply through your local health department

 5 to 10 days